Jack and Lisa Osbourne Feel 'Disappointed' About Divorce: 'What's Best Is We Separate Lovingly'

-Jack and Lisa Osbourne are opening up about why they are ending their marriage after nearly six years of marriage.
+Jack and Lisa Osbourne are opening up about why they are ending their marriage after nearly six years.

 The pair shared a joint statement on their respective Instagram accounts Friday night after Lisa filed for divorce on Friday.